Key takeaways:

 Type of cameras

-There are many types of security cameras to choose from, but it’s best to select multiple types for greater coverage throughout your property.
+There are many security cameras, but it’s best to select multiple types for greater coverage throughout your property.

 Here are the four most common types of security cameras used at multifamily and commercial properties:

 • Bullet cameras.
-Used for focused, directional coverage, bullet cameras are designed for monitoring areas from a distance.
-They are great for parking lots, hallways, entryways, and outdoor perimeters.
+These cameras are designed for focused, directional coverage and are great for monitoring areas from a distance, such as parking lots, hallways, entryways, and outdoor perimeters.

 • Dome cameras.
 For wide-angle coverage, dome cameras provide a more discrete form of surveillance.
 These cameras are built for indoor and outdoor use while still being less intrusive.